 - Lack of ventilation

-Here are a few things a Chicago business can do if they encounter a three-beep alarm.
+Here are a few things a Chicago business can do if their Hoshizaki ice machine is beeping 3 times.

 If you have an air cooled ice machine, check to see if dirt is clogging your air filter.
 If so, rinse the filter with soap and water and reset your ice maker.